Home » All Recipes » Bread and Baked Goods » Pan De Yuca (Gluten-Free Cheese Bread)

 How to Store This Recipe

-You can serve it with a fresh salsa, chimichurri, or even a creamy dipping sauce for a party spread.
+You can serve it with a fresh salsa ranchera or salsa macha, chimichurri, gluten-free tomato sauce, or even a creamy dipping sauce.
 For a lighter option, pair it with a crisp salad, or make it the star of a snack board with cured meats, olives, and fruit.

 A close-up of several golden brown muffin cakes arranged on a white plate.